big-lip-bob/AM-goodies/EventHandler/README.md

 * Strings, Numbers and Booleans (basic types) : will do a simple equality check
 * Tables : will check the truthyness of the value as the key for the table
 * Functions : will pass the argument into the function, expects a boolean

+# Examples
+Soon, i don't have anything overly simple and that clearly demonstrates the superiority of the event handler (don't get me wrong, its already the superior solution)